 In this step you're going to need the 35 cm x 15 cm (4 mm thick) acrylic sheet, 2 more of the mounted ball bearings, two 35 cm long U-channels, the 35 cm long rectangular metal rod and a bit of metal sheet (see step 1 for component list).

-Start by attaching the mounted ball bearings (fig. 1) in the center of the acrylic sheet, one at each end.
+Start by attaching the mounted ball bearings (fig. 1) in the center of the acrylic sheet, one at each end (about 1 cm away from the border).

 The rectangular metal rod is just as long as the acrylic sheet.
 Flip the acrylic sheet over and place the rod in the middle of it (fig. 2) and drill three holes through both.
 Don't fix them together just yet!